 The battery has indicators that display the health of the battery and the charge left on it, which can be handy.
 Completely charging the battery take around 100 minutes on a 57W charger, and 60 minutes on a 100W charger.
 Since the battery needs 30 minutes to cool down after a flight anyway, it’s recommended to buy 2 of these and use one while charging the other during your long flight sessions.

-Priced at ~$130, it’s not the cheapest battery in the world, but we’d still recommend it simply because it doesn’t damage your quadcopter and works without any issues.
+Priced from around $150 to up to $200, it’s not the cheapest battery in the world, but we’d still recommend it simply because it doesn’t damage your quadcopter and works without any issues.

 DJI Part 2 Propeller Guard

 Let’s face it, if you are a beginner, you have definitely crashed a quadcopter at least once before learning how to fly; and this is completely fine.
 However, what isn’t fine, is the fact that propellers get damaged quite quickly when you crash it on the ground.
 Since they are the thinnest and fragile component among the entire quadcopter, it’s obvious that they can suffer from a lot of dents and cracks.

 That’s why there are many beginner-friendly propeller guards out there, which go around the propeller to make sure that even when the quad crashes, the propellers survive to go for another flight.